Spalding University MFA in Writing :: Creative Writing Programs :: NewPages Guide

 Recent visiting writers: Jacqueline Woodson, Barry Lopez, Ann Patchett, Yusef Komunyakaa, Claudia Emerson, Terry Tempest Williams, Marsha Norman, Heather Raffo, Michael Ondaatje, Susan Vreeland, W.S.
 Merwin, Scott Russell Sanders, Naomi Shihab Nye, Daniel Handler (aka Lemony Snicket), Nancy Willard, Donna Jo Napoli.
 For a complete list, see www.spalding.edu/mfa

-Program description: Our four-semester, brief-residency MFA in Writing combines superb instruction with unparalleled flexibility.
+Program description: Our 65-hour, brief-residency MFA in Writing combines superb instruction with unparalleled flexibility.
 Each semester of the program begins with a ten-day residency, in which students and faculty gather for an intensive workshopping and learning experience.

 At the conclusion of the residency, students return home to study independently with a faculty mentor for the rest of the semester.
 During the semester, each instructor supervises a small number of students, and each student's program is highly individualized to meet each student at his or her level of writing.